Discover

 - Today we have a different workflow where we pre-assemble more parts.
 It feels great to constantly develop our way of working and help each other to make things easier.

-One of the more challenging steps in the assembly process of a HUDDIG is the mounting of the swing axle on the front frame.
+One of the more challenging steps in the assembly process of a HUDDIG when the swing axle on the front frame is to be mounted.

 - We freeze the pendulum shaft to about 90 - 100 degrees below zero, which means that it shrinks 20 thousandths in diameter.
 This makes it possible to mount it as it is very tight to get it in place.
 Then, when it returns to room temperature, it swells and stays there forever.
 The only way to remove it if the installation fails is to drill it out.
 It's only failed two or three times in all my years here, so most of the time it's fine.